HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 -   **Required files**

     1. WCM Design Library files in local pulled using the `livesync pull-wcm-design-library` command.
-    2. Registered WCM Design Library in server.
+    2. A registered WCM Design Library in server.

 -   **Common Command Attributes**